|

 But first…

-Begin by mixing coarsely ground coffee beans, freshly grated cinnamon, and brown sugar.
-This is covered with water and steeped overnight or up to 24 hours before straining.
-And serving in a tall glass filled with ice.
+Mix coarsely ground coffee beans, freshly grated cinnamon, and brown sugar.
+Cover with water and steep overnight or up to 24 hours before straining.
+Serve in a tall glass filled with ice.
 And a straw.
-Always for me… a straw.
-Maybe adding milk or creamer.
+Always, for me, a straw.
+Maybe add milk or creamer.
 It’s that simple.

 Easy?
 Yes!